anisul-Islam/Project-Presentation-Guide/README.md

-# Project Presentation Guide
+# Project Presentation Slides Guide

 ## What should you add to the slides?

-I am sharing my ideas; feel free to be creative
+- I am sharing my ideas; feel free to be creative.
+[Here you can find a demo slide](https://docs.google.com/presentation/d/1Zx5qwbh34cGoOPwH9ZwSKMhgMkF64hMbyM_s4PBxOf4/edit?usp=sharing)

 1. Title Slide:
     - [ ]  Project Title,